malharinamdar/nova/README.md

 ---

 ## Snapshot
 A compact, no-fluff repo to experiment with: convert detector hits into graphs, train/validate a GNN that groups hits into charged-particle tracks, add a lightweight anomaly signal, and measure end-to-end inference latency on an edge device.
-Clean notebooks, reproducible sample data, and a short demo are the deliverables.

 ---